kraxel-dev/colmap-fusion-framework/README.md

 make -j4
 ```

+> [!NOTE]
-Running `cmake ..` and `make` for the first time will fetch, build and locally install the 3rd party repos (COLMAP + rerun SDK) automatically.
-Do not worry about stray install paths polluting your system, 3rd party build and install paths are scoped locally within this repo.
-If colmap decides to abort its build process in the middle, try `make` again .<br>
+> Everything is fetched and installed locally (awesome)!
+Running `cmake ..` and `make` for the first time will fetch, build, and locally install the 3rd party repos (COLMAP + rerun SDK) automatically.
+Do not worry about stray install paths polluting your system; 3rd party build and install paths are scoped within this repo.

+- If colmap decides to abort its build process in the middle, try `make` again .<br>

-After the 3rd party packages are build, `cmake ..` and `make` again for a 2nd time:
+- After the 3rd party packages are build, `cmake ..` and `make` again for a 2nd time:

 ```bash
 cmake ..  # again from build directory of main repo make -j4
 ```

-This builds the main `colmap-fusion-framework` library.
+- This builds the main `colmap-fusion-framework` library.
 Links to 3rd party dependencies are resolved automatically, no need to adjust any paths unless you want to point to your own custom build comlmap version.

-Finally, `apt install` the `rerun_viewer` dependencies listed here: <https://rerun.io/docs/getting-started/troubleshooting#running-on-linux> and <https://rerun.io/docs/getting-started/troubleshooting#wsl2> for a wsl2 setup.
+- Finally, `apt install` the `rerun_viewer` dependencies listed here: <https://rerun.io/docs/getting-started/troubleshooting#running-on-linux> and <https://rerun.io/docs/getting-started/troubleshooting#wsl2> for a wsl2 setup.

-Afterwards, pip install the `rerun viewer` through the rerun python sdk.
+- Afterwards, pip install the `rerun viewer` through the rerun python sdk.

 ```bash
 pip3 install --upgrade pip  # upgrade pip to find rerun python sdk for ubuntu 20.04